SayNight/Lreports/README.md

 Consideration
 -------
- * Identifiers / variables: Must start with a-z, A-Z, 1-9.
-Can then be followed by 0-9, a-z, A-Z, . e.g. Case insensitive.
+ * Identifiers / variables: Must start with a-z, A-Z, _ or $.
+Can then be followed by 0-9, a-z, A-Z, _ or $. e.g.
  * Apache POI: required version 3.16+.

 Quick Start